djhemath/hemath.dev/content/blog/why-good-engineers-think-in-terms-of-trade-offs-not-trends.md

 Nobody asked for GraphQL.
 It didn't solve any real problem for that project.
 I chose it because, it was trending.

 That mistake stuck with me.
-Not because it was costly and wasted a lot my time, but because it showed my how easy it is get to pulled by the hype.
+Not because it was costly and wasted a lot of my time, but because it showed my how easy it is get to pulled by the hype.
 I picked a tool based on what's hot, not what's right.

 That's not what good engineering is.